 - Know Nuclear

-In June 2014, the Environmental Protection Agency (EPA) released the Clean Power Plan, a proposed rule to cut carbon pollution by 30% by 2030, as compared to 2005 levels.
+This proposed rule was formulated to cut carbon pollution by 30% by 2030, as compared to 2005 levels.
 The proposal builds on the actions already being taken by businesses, communities, and states to address the risks of climate change and provides a flexible approach to reduce emissions based on the opportunities and resources available in each state.
-The EPA proposal will “maintain an affordable, reliable energy system, while cutting pollution and protecting our health and environment now and for future generations.”
+The EPA proposal claims it will “maintain an affordable, reliable energy system, while cutting pollution and protecting our health and environment now and for future generations.”

 The proposed rule calls for each state to devise a plan to cut carbon emissions using the following mix of steps: